Home Products Industries Applications Solutions Support Insights Contact Us

 Is Tap Water in the USA Safe to Drink?

-The United States has one of the most regulated water systems in the world.
-The EPA’s Safe Drinking Water Act sets legal limits — called Maximum Contaminant Levels (MCLs) — for 90+ contaminants, and municipal water utilities must test regularly and publish annual Consumer Confidence Reports.
+The United States runs one of the world’s most regulated water systems.
+The EPA’s Safe Drinking Water Act sets legal limits, called Maximum Contaminant Levels (MCLs), for over 90 contaminants.
+Municipal water utilities must test regularly and publish annual Consumer Confidence Reports.
 Most systems pass.
-But passing federal standards does not mean water is free of contaminants — it means levels are below the legal threshold, which is not always the same as a health threshold.
+But passing federal standards doesn’t mean your water is contaminant-free.
+It simply means levels are below a legal threshold, which isn’t always the same as a health threshold.

 What’s Actually in US Tap Water